Skip Breadcrumb Links

 What is Canada's political system?

 In Canada, there are 3 levels of government.
 Each level of government has different responsibilities.

 - Federal government (the Government of Canada) - Responsible for things that affect the whole country, such as citizenship and immigration, national defence and trade with other countries.

 - Provincial and territorial governments (for example, the Province of Ontario) - Responsible for things such as education, health care and highways.

 - Municipal (local) governments (cities, towns, and villages in Ontario) - Responsible for firefighting, city streets and other local matters.
 If there is no local government, the province provides services.

 At the federal level, there are 3 parts of government:

-- Elizabeth II, Queen of Canada, is Canada's formal head of state.
-The Governor General represents the Queen in Canada and carries out the duties of head of state.
+- Charles III, King of Canada, is Canada's formal head of state.
+The Governor General represents the King in Canada and carries out the duties of head of state.